jotson/1gam-jan2013/README.md

 ## January 7, 2013

 Added a simple animation to show fuel being absorbed into the player ship.
-It works by checking for a "collision" between the fuel pods and the ship.
-All of the collision detection and animation code is in the fuel pods rather than the ship.
-If it was in the ship, I'd have to code a loop to check for collisions with each fuel pod.
+It works by checking for a "collision" between the asteroids and the ship.
+All of the collision detection and animation code is in the asteroids rather than the ship.
+If it was in the ship, I'd have to code a loop to check for collisions with each asteroid.

 Changed mechanics a little so that the ship's fuel can only increase to a maximum amount.
 Any fuel collected beyond that is added to a surplus fuel counter which I'm thinking is, essentially, the player score.